Really-Simple-Plugins/complianz-gdpr/readme.txt

 == Change log ==
 = 5.2.6 =
-* Sync services in multilanguage environment
+* Fix: Sync services in multilanguage environment
+* Improvement: prevent naming conflicts with custom posttypes when region redirecting by adding a prefix
+* Fix: consent area required a cookiename change on multisite environments because of rt_ cookie prefix

 = 5.2.5 =
 * Fix: placeholder detection used wrong key, resulting in default placeholder